 As regards the requirement that the diploma must have been awarded by a university recognized in Greece or abroad, the applicant points out in the first place that the 'Guide to candidates' does not define either the criteria governing the recognition of universities or the authority competent to recognize them.
-She considers that it follows from Directive 89/48/EEC that the only criterion for recognized.
-The applicant argues further that since the Notice of Competition does not specifically determine the competent authority, it is immaterial what authority is competent to recognize a university institute; all that is required is that such recognized as a university institute of higher education by various universities in Europe and in the United States, as demonstrated by the list which she has produced as an annex to her application, and also by the Commission and the Council of the European Communities.
+She considers that it follows from Directive 89/48/EEC that the only criterion for recognition of a university institute is that the diploma awarded by it must be recognized.
+The applicant argues further that since the Notice of Competition does not specifically determine the competent authority, it is immaterial what authority is competent to recognize a university institute; all that is required is that such recognition exists, which is so in the case of Deree College because it is recognized as a university institute of higher education by various universities in Europe and in the United States, as demonstrated by the list which she has produced as an annex to her application, and also by the Commission and the Council of the European Communities.